Rapid Asynchronous Plurality Consensus: Plurality Consensus with Two Choices

 It can easily be observed that $\pi$ indeed forms a bijection on $V$.
 We now use $\pi$ to couple a process $P' = P(\pi)$ to the original process $P$, to show that $\PP{b'} \geq \P{c'}$, where the notation $\P{b'}$ means the variable $b'$ in the original process $P$ and $\PP{c'}$ means the variable in the coupled process $P'$.
-The coupling is now constructed such that whenever a node $u$ samples a node $v \in V$ in the original process $P$, then $u$ samples $\pi(v)$ in the coupled process $P'$.
+Let $u \in V$ be an arbitrary but fixed node.
+The coupling is now constructed such that whenever $u$ samples a node $v \in V$ in the original process $P$, then $u$ samples $\pi(v)$ in the coupled process $P'$.